 (c) Title IX misconduct is involved, and the complainant has withdrawn the formal Title IX complaint.

 (2) In the circumstances described in sub.
-(1), the agreement and its terms may be signed by only the respondent and the Title IX Coordinator or designee.
+(1), the agreement and its terms may be signed by only the respondent and the Title IX Coordinator or their designee.
 The case is concluded when a copy of the signed agreement is delivered to the complainant, if any, and respondent.
 At any time prior to agreeing to a resolution, either party has the right to withdraw from the settlement process and resume the process under ss.
 UWS 17.152 to 17.155.

 Procedures for Entering and Exiting Informal Resolution Process

 Parties who do not wish to proceed all the way through the grievance process to a determination in a live hearing, and instead seek the University’s assistance to resolve allegations of sexual misconduct, may elect to enter the informal resolution or settlement process.
 Informal resolution options may be less time intensive than a full grievance process, while still affording individuals an opportunity to actively participate in a process led by the University for resolution of their complaints.